ahmadfantastic/chess_checkmate_puzzle_solver/README.md

 - Killer Move Heuristic (for Move Ordering)

 ## About the Project
-This project was completed as a course project of `Artificial Intelligence` in `Clarkson Univeristy` taught by `Prof. Christopher Lynch`.
+This project was completed as a course project on `Artificial Intelligence` at `Clarkson University` taught by `Prof. Christopher Lynch`.

 ### Project Completed by:
 - Ahmad Suleiman: https://github.com/ahmadfantastic